ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab03.md

  ./starL -1 -1
 </pre>

 With the command line parameters -1 -1, the program runs a set of tests on itself to make sure that the function starL inside the program is functioning correctly.
 So, you should be able to get some feedback on whether your code is correct before you even send it to the submit program.

-* Note: In [[F14:Lectures:10.20]], we looked at code that runs its tests when you pass -t or --test as the command line argument.
-That code used strcmp to compare a C-string value to argv[1], but we aren't going to deal with that in this lab&mdash;we'll save C-string and the messiness of strcmp for a later lab, after we've had a chance to read about C-strings in the textbook.
-We'll just use atoi to convert the argv[1] and argv[2] to integer values, and compare against -1.
+The code uses stoi to convert the argv[1] and argv[2] to integer values, and compare against -1.

 Look over the code and try to understand how it works.
 When you feel ready, move on to the next step, and try tackling the starT.cpp, starC.cpp and starZ.cpp programs.